flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 The primary goal of these style guidelines is to improve code readability so that everyone, whether reading the code for the first time or maintaining it for years, can quickly determine what the code does.
-Secondary goals are to design systems that are simple, to increase the likelihood of catching bugs quickly, and avoiding arguments when there are disagreements over subjective matters.
+Secondary goals are to design systems that are simple and bug-free, and to avoid arguments over subjective matters.

 For anything not covered by this document, check the [Dart style guide](https://www.dartlang.org/guides/language/effective-dart/)